srsapireddy/OpenLANE_EDA/README.md

 ![tool_directory](https://github.com/srsapireddy/Images/blob/main/35.png?raw=true) </br>

 ### Get familiar with EDA tools
-Inorder to access the labs, labs instances is present in VSD_IAT flow which redirects to a vnc network.
-The vnc network allows us to remotely access the ubuntu terminal for performing the lab instances.
-The file required for carrying out the workshop are present in the path /work/tools/openlane_working_dir/.
-For running the openLANE flow, the treminal should be in the openlane path, /work/dir/openlane_working_dir/openLANE_flow.
-All the steps are to carried out along this path.
+To access the labs, labs instances are present in the VSD_IAT flow, which redirects to a vnc network.
+The vnc network allows us to remotely access the Ubuntu terminal for performing the lab instances.
+The file required for the workshop is in the path /work/tools/openlane_working_dir/.
+For running the openLANE flow, the terminal should be in the openlane path, /work/dir/openlane_working_dir/openLANE_flow.
+All the steps are to be carried out along this path.

 ### Designing Preparation Step</br>
 #### Running OpenLANE EDA </br>